Robert Opron: Fiat

 After Renault Opron moved to Centro Stile at Fiat, where he was put in charge of advanced studies.

 He is credited with creating the earliest sketches for a design project called the ES 30, for Experimental Sportscar 3.0 litres.
 Opron's early concept, which won out against a competing proposal from Giugiaro, was fully developed by Antonio Castellana.
 The prototype was completed in just nineteen months – quickly enough to appear at the 1989 Geneva Motor Show.
 This highly controversial design went into limited production as the Alfa Romeo SZ coupé and the later RZ convertible, where the "Z" refers to coachbuilder Zagato.
-The model was also given the nickname "Il Mostro" (the monster) for its unusual appearance.
+The model was also nicknamed "Il Mostro" (the monster) for its unusual appearance.

-In 1992 Opron left Fiat at sixty years of age, having reached mandatory retirement age.
+In 1992, Opron left Fiat at sixty years of age, having reached mandatory retirement age.

 Independent consultant

-From 1991 to 2000 he operated his own independent design consultancy in Verrières-le-Buisson in south Paris (Essonne).
+From 1991 to 2000, he operated his own independent design consultancy in Verrières-le-Buisson, south of Paris (Essonne).

 One of Opron's clients was Ligier, who had become a manufacturer of "voitures sans permis" or "voiturettes", a class of microcar in France that may be driven without an operator's license.
-For Ligier Opron produced the original Dué, which debuted at the 1998 Paris Motor Show.
+For Ligier, Opron produced the original Dué, which debuted at the 1998 Paris Motor Show.
 The Ligier Dragonfly shown at the 2000 Geneva Motor Show was also an Opron design.